chaos-mesh/website/versioned_docs/version-2.6.7/manage-user-permissions.md

 If you want to give the account the appropriate permissions for all chaos experiments in the cluster, tick the **Cluster scoped** checkbox.
 If you specify a namespace in the **Namespace** dropdown, the account will only have permissions in the specified namespace.

-In summary, there are two options to choose from:
+In summary, you have two options to choose from:

-- `Cluster scoped`: the account has permissions for all chaos experiments in cluster.
+- `Cluster scoped`: the account has permissions for all chaos experiments in the cluster.
 - `Namespace scoped`: the account has permissions for all chaos experiments in the specified namespace.

 ### Select the role of users

-Currently, Chaos Mesh provides the following user roles
+Currently, Chaos Mesh provides the following user roles:

-- `Manager`: who has all permissions to create, view, update and delete chaos experiments.
+- `Manager`: has full permissions to create, view, update and delete chaos experiments.
-- `Viewer`: who only has the right to view chaos experiments.
+- `Viewer`: has the permission to view chaos experiments only.

 ### Generate the permission